-Cooler Home during Summer Months
+Cooler Home in Summer Months

 In all societies there are the gullible, the uninformed and the well informed.

-To explain this simply consider the following,
+To help explain this, consider doing the following,

 Imagine the bucket upside down like a hot air balloon and pour heat into it, the warmest air is going to be at the top of the air balloon, which is the energy that causes a hot air balloon to rise

 If you put a hole in the top of the air balloon the heat is going to escape bringing the balloon down.

 Ventilating a roof is allowing the heat to escape so it doesn’t affect the temperature of the rooms below